BEST Asia Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Asia - Cruise Critic

 We found you 2 cruises

-Popular Asia cruises often sail to Singapore, Bangkok, Koh Samui, Manila and Boracay during their cruise itinerary.
-Asia cruises could leave from Singapore and Taipei (Keelung).
-Most commonly, Asia cruises sail for 10-14 Days days.
+Popular Asia cruises often sail to Dubai, Aqaba (Petra), Cairo (Port Said), Abu Dhabi and Doha during their cruise itinerary.
+Asia cruises could leave from Istanbul and Doha.
+Most commonly, Asia cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.